qruto/laravel-flora/README.md

 ```
 </details>

-In addition it will create `config/flora.php` for configuration assets publishing.
+In addition, it will create `config/flora.php` for configuration assets publishing.

 ```php
 return [